 Everything, from renting an apartment to purchasing a car to buying your first home, will be affected by credit scores.
 There are many options to improve your credit score.

 Consider making small payments of $25-50 if you have student loans.
-This will help to reduce interest and establish a positive repayment record.
+It is also a good idea to compare student loan rates from different lenders to see if the current rate you currently have is the best.
+This will help you to reduce interest and establish a positive repayment history.

 To build credit, the best methods are to pay on time and only borrow what you really need.
 Credit Karma also offers a free credit report check.